-Navajo Lake Trail is a 9.3 mile heavily trafficked out and back trail located near Dunton, CO that features a lake and is rated as difficult.
+Navajo Lake Trail is a 9.3 mile heavily trafficked out and back trail located near Dunton, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking and horses and is accessible from June until September.
 Dogs and horses are also able to use this trail.

 Directions from Dunton, Colorado: Travel north on Forest Service Road #535.
 The trail begins approximately 1.5 miles north of Burro Bridge.

 Awesome!!
 Glad we veered of the trail to look at waterfalls.
 Gorgeous!